-Develop at least 2 LFGTE projects per year, resulting in roughly 20,000 tons per year of avoided CO2
+Develop at least 2 LFGTE projects per year, resulting in roughly 20,000 tons per year of avoided CO2, through 2018

 Materials like paper, food and yard waste generate biogas containing methane when they break down in landfills.
 Harvesting the biogas prevents the methane from escaping into the atmosphere.
 Using biogas for energy projects, called landfill gas-to-energy (LFGTE), displaces the use of fossil fuels for energy generation.
 By managing these materials and creating an alternative energy source, we can significantly reduce greenhouse gas emissions through the avoided use of fossil fuels.
-We exceeded our target in 2014, completed 4 projects in 2015 (avoided emissions totaling 153,000 MTCO2e2) and completed 3 projects in 2016, avoiding 25,880 MTCO2e, and exceeding our 5-year target.
+We achieved our 5-year target in 2016, completing a total of 11 new LFGTE projects since 2013.
+In 2017, we completed one additional project (avoided emissions totaling 7,350 MTCO2e^[2]).
 These savings are in addition to the existing LFGTE projects already in place across Republic's landfill operations.